Mobile header image

 Freethinkers' Forum

-The Freethinkers’ Forum is a monthly gathering to discuss topics of interest to freethinkers, atheists, agnostics and other non-religious people.
+The Freethinkers’ Forum is a monthly gathering to discuss topics of interest to freethinkers, atheists, agnostics, and other non-religious people.
 The purpose of these gatherings is to foster respectful dialogue of interesting and intellectually stimulating topics.

 All participants are asked to familiarize themselves with and agree to follow our code of conduct.